markokajzer/discord-soundbot/README.md

 ### Playing sounds

 Type `!sounds` to get a list of all sounds that are available to your bot.
 Play any sound by prefixing it with your prefix, e.g. `!rickroll`.
 Play a random sound with `!random`.
+You can specify a tag with `!random` to play a random sound with a specific tag.

 All sounds will be added to a queue and played in succession.
 To halt the playback and empty the queue type `!stop`.